MaterSim/GPR_calculator/README.md

-# On the Fly Atomistic Calculator
+# On-the-Fly Atomistic Calculator

-This is an On-the-Fly Atomistic Calculator based on Gaussian Process Regression (GPR), designed as an ASE add-on calculator.
-It incorporates a hybrid approach by combining:
+This is an on-the-fly atomistic calculator based on Gaussian Process Regression (GPR), designed as an add-on calculator for the Atomic Simulation Environment (ASE).
+It employs a hybrid approach, combining:

-1. `Base calculator`: A high-fidelity ab initio calculator (e.g., DFT) that serves as the reference (“gold standard”) for accurate but computationally expensive calculations.
+1.  `Base calculator`: A high-fidelity ab initio calculator (e.g., DFT) that serves as the reference ("gold standard") for accurate but computationally expensive calculations.
-2. `Surrogate GPR calculator`: A computationally inexpensive model trained on-the-fly to approximate the base calculator and accelerate simulations.
+2.  `Surrogate GPR calculator`: A computationally inexpensive model trained on-the-fly to approximate the base calculator, significantly accelerating simulations.

 ## Motivation

-Many atomistic simulations—such as geometry optimization, barrier calculations, molecular dynamics (MD), and equation-of-state (EOS) simulations—require sampling a large number of atomic configurations in a compact phase space.
-The workhorse method for such calculations is often Density Functional Theory (DFT), which provides a balance between accuracy and computational cost.
-However, DFT can still be prohibitively expensive, particularly for large systems or simulations for many snapshots.
+Many atomistic simulations, such as geometry optimizations, barrier calculations (e.g., NEB), molecular dynamics (MD), and equation-of-state (EOS) simulations, require sampling a large number of atomic configurations within a relatively small phase space.
+Density Functional Theory (DFT) is frequently used for these calculations, offering a balance between accuracy and computational cost.
+However, DFT calculations can still be prohibitively expensive, especially for large systems or long simulation times.
+The GPR calculator aims to alleviate this computational bottleneck. **At the moment, we focus on the NEB simulation only.**

 ## How It Works?

-1. Initially, the calculator invokes the base calculator (e.g., a DFT code) to compute energy, forces, and stress tensors for each atomic configuration.
-2. These computed data points are used to train an internal surrogate model based on Gaussian Process Regression (GPR).
+The GPR calculator operates through an iterative learning and prediction process:

+1.  **Initial Data Collection:** The simulation begins by using the `base calculator` (e.g., DFT) to calculate energies and forces for a small set of initial atomic configurations.
+These data serve as the initial training set for the GPR model.
+2.  **Surrogate Model Training:** A Gaussian Process Regression (GPR) model is trained using the data obtained from the base calculator.
+This model learns to predict the energy and forces of new atomic configurations based on the existing training data.
-3. As the surrogate model accumulates training data, it gradually learns the energy and force landscape of the system.
+3.  **On-the-Fly Prediction and Uncertainty Quantification:** During the simulation, for each new atomic configuration, the GPR model predicts the energy and forces, along with an estimate of the uncertainty in these predictions.
-4. Once the model achieves sufficient accuracy, it begins predicting the mean and variance of energy, forces, and stress tensors, enabling efficient on-the-fly calculations.
+4.  **Choice of Calculator:** The GPR calculator adaptively decides whether to use the GPR model's prediction or to invoke the base calculator based on the predicted uncertainty.
+    *   If the uncertainty is below a user-defined threshold, the GPR model's prediction is used, saving computational cost.
-5. If the predicted uncertainty is low, the model replaces the expensive DFT evaluations.
-Otherwise, the base calculator is called again to refine the model.
+    *   If the uncertainty is above the threshold, the base calculator is invoked to obtain a more accurate calculation.
+The new data point is then added to the training set, and the GPR model is retrained.
+5.  **Iterative Refinement:** Steps 3 and 4 are repeated throughout the simulation.
+As the GPR model accumulates more data, its accuracy improves, leading to a greater reliance on the surrogate model and a reduction in the number of calls to the base calculator.

+This adaptive strategy allows the GPR calculator to achieve a balance between accuracy and computational efficiency, by using the computationally expensive base calculator only when necessary.

 ## Installation
 ```